deevictor/imdb_proj/readme.md

 copy principals.basics.tsv to data/principals_stream to launch principals stream copy alias.basics.tsv to data/aliases_stream to launch aliases stream

-after that you can copy data/title.ratings.tsv to data/title_ratings_stream to launch stream_ratings
+after that you can copy title.ratings.tsv to data/title_ratings_stream to launch stream_ratings

 1. the top 10 movies with a minimum of 500 votes with the ranking determined by:
 (numVotes/averageNumberOfVotes) * averageRating will be displayed in the console.